-TIP - As you cut a test pass, keep your ground speed and your material load constant.

-- 4. To make any changes to the Autos settings, access the Autos Optimization screen via the Work Settings menu. - 5.
+- 1. Make sure the machine's hydraulic oil is at its normal operating temperature. - 2.
+Using Autos, cut a test pass in the material you are working, so that you can judge the current performance of Autos. - 3.
+To make any changes to the Autos settings, access the Autos Optimization screen via the Work Settings menu. - 4.
 Move the slider(s) to increase or decrease the values.
-Change only one parameter at a time.
+Change only one Autos parameter at a time.